-Should you require further advice on the issues contained in this leaflet, please do not hesitate to contact the Nutrition Team on tel no: (01482) 875875 and ask for Bleep 771 (Castle Hill Hospital) or Bleep 640 (Hull Royal Infirmary)
+Should you require further advice on the issues contained in this leaflet, please do not hesitate to contact the Nutrition Team (01482) 875875 and ask for Bleep 771 (Castle Hill Hospital) or Bleep 640 (Hull Royal Infirmary)

 General Advice and Consent